Updated on 10/4/2021

 8. Make each other a priority

 Especially as time goes on, it’s important to remember to make each other a priority.
-With our busy lives and packed schedules, it’s easy to put your relationship on the back burner.
-However, relationship goals should always include consistent love and attention.
+With our busy lives and packed schedules, it’s easy to put your long term relationship on the back burner.
+However, shared goals should always include consistent love and attention.
 Putting in the effort is essential to a healthy long-term relationship.

 9. Weather the storm together